Guru Drona, also known as Dronacharya was the teacher who taught the arts of war to both the Pandava and Kaurava princes.

 The birth of Dronacharya is mentioned in Mahabharata, Adi Parva, chapter 165.

-Dronacharya was well-versed in the science of arms which he learnt from Rishi Parshurama.
+Dronacharya was well-versed in the science of weapons, which he learnt from Rishi Parshurama.
 Parashurama is also regarded as the Guru of Bhishma, Karna, and Dronacharya.